UK Labour chief woos voters, tackles critics amid govt woes - NewsBreak

 Labour has been out of office since 2010, a decade that has brought the country three Conservative prime ministers: David Cameron, Theresa May and Johnson.

-Johnson’s Conservatives won a thumping 80-seat majority in Parliament in December 2019 by winning over voters in post-industrial northern England towns who had voted Labour for decades but felt neglected by successive governments.
-Those areas also voted strongly to leave the European Union, a cause Johnson championed and Labour largely opposed.
+Johnson’s Conservatives won a thumping 80-seat majority in Parliament in December 2019 by winning over voters in post-industrial northern England towns who had voted Labour for decades but feel neglected by successive governments.

-Starmer wants to win those voters back by showing that Labour is not the party of urban left-wingers its detractors like to depict.
+Starmer wants to win them back.
 In his speech, he tackled many voters’ biggest concern about Labour — that the social democratic party will hike taxes and hobble the economy.

 “Too often in the history of this party, our dream of the good society falls foul of the belief that we will not run a strong economy,” he said.
 “But you don’t get one without the other."